WOH G64: Physical properties

-WOH G64 as a yellow hypergiant compared to the sun.

-The dust surrounding WOH G64 was revealed in 2007 to have a torus-like shape which was being viewed pole-on, meaning that the previous radius and luminosity estimates which assumed spherical dust shells were overestimated, as the radiation escape through the cavity (i.e. toward us).
-A much lower luminosity of 282,000±40,000 Solar luminosity was derived based on radiative transfer modelling of the surrounding torus, suggesting an initial mass of 25±5 solar mass and a radius around for an effective temperature of 3,200 K. In 2009, Emily Levesque calculated an effective temperature of 3,400±25 K by spectral fitting of the optical and near-UV SED.
-Adopting the Ohnaka luminosity with this new temperature gives a radius of 1,540±77 solar radius.
-Those physical parameters are consistent with the largest galactic red supergiants and hypergiants found elsewhere such as VY Canis Majoris and with theoretical models of the coolest, most luminous and largest possible cool supergiants (e.g. the Hayashi limit or the Humphreys–Davidson limit).
+The dust surrounding WOH G64 A was revealed in 2007 to have a torus-like shape, which was being viewed pole-on, meaning that the previous radius and luminosity estimates, which assumed spherical dust shells, were overestimated, as the radiation escapes through the cavity (i.e., toward us).
+Many other disks have also been observed around other heavily mass-losing hypergiant stars, such as VY Canis Majoris, Mu Cephei, and the post-red supergiant IRC +10420.
+A much lower luminosity of 280,000 Solar luminosity was derived based on radiative transfer modelling of the surrounding torus, suggesting an initial mass of 25±5 solar mass and a radius around for an effective temperature of 3,200 K.